pauljickling/pauljickling.github.io/_posts/2019-07-09-using-react-context-for-localization.md

 </LanguageContext.Provider>
 ```

-After defining the state to be associated with the language properties of our context, we can now pass that information along our component tree as ordinary props.
+After defining the state to be associated with the language properties of our context, the context will consistently be updated for all components that are context consumers.
+You can also simplify this process by defining them using the `contextType` method. `ComponentName.contextType = ContextName;`

 Components that need to render text can then utilize some sort of `getText` method.

 ```
 getText = () => {
-  if (this.props.language === "EN") {
+  if (this.context.language === "EN") {
     return <p>{English}</p>;
 } else {
     return <p>{Spanish}</p>